danielrhammond/pomodoro/README.md

 # Pomodoro

+My super hacky mac pomodoro app that lives in the tab bar and doesn't bug you with ads or other bullshit like the ones in the app store.
+I expect the utility of this to be pretty much limited just to me.

 ## TODO

-- Track how many cycles successfully completed (per day? manual reset?)
+- Track how many cycles successfully completed
 - Better appearance in status bar
-- Notificatons?
-- Shortcuts
+- Optional global shortcuts
 - Settings
 	- Set durations for
 	- Toggle sounds
 	- Notification
 	- Key shortcuts

-## More meta todo

-- Release plan for this (oss, app-store, ...?)
-- Probably make mini-site/page for it either way
 - Rewrite using Rx
+- Notificatons?